just-animate/just-animate/README.md

 ```

 #### Notes:
 - The properties are evaluated in the order shown here.
 I believe the order solves a large number of use cases.
-The transform propery can be used directly for other cases.
+The transform property can be used directly for other cases.
 - Using aliased properties such as translateX and x together may result in unexpected results